016: How to calculate impairment on intercompany loans?

 What is expected credit loss (ECL)?

-It is the weighted average of credit lossess with the respective risks of defaults occuring as the weights.
+It is the weighted average of credit lossess with the respective risks of defaults occurring as the weights.

 Here, we have three elements to include: